SabreDevStudio/postman-collections/README.md

 ### Learn More

-Please refer to [The Sabre Dev Studio website](https://developer.sabre.com/) to learn more about the Sabre Travel APIs
+Please refer to [The Sabre Dev Studio website](https://developer.sabre.com/) to learn more about the Sabre Travel APIs.

-See the [Postman](https://www.getpostman.com/) site to learn more on installing and using it.
+See the [Postman](https://www.postman.com/) site to learn more on installing and using it.

 [Stack Overflow](https://stackoverflow.com/questions/tagged/sabre)